InternalDeveloperPlatform/public-site/content/ecosystem/platform-tooling/developer-portals/tempest.md

 ### A brief history of Tempest

 Tempest was founded by the team behind Fleetsmith, acquired by Apple in 2020.
-After years at Apple, the founders recognized a recurring challenge: engineering teams that are burdened with infrastructure and operational tasks are less .
+After years at Apple, the founders recognized a recurring challenge: engineering teams that are burdened with infrastructure and operational tasks are less innovative.
 Launched in 2024, Tempest builds on their experience to address this gap.

 ### Core features of Tempest